tailwindlabs/tailwindcss.com/source/docs/installation.blade.md

 ### Using Tailwind CLI

-For simple projects or just giving Tailwind a spin, you can use the Tailwind CLI tool to process your CSS:
+For smaller projects or just giving Tailwind a spin, you can use the Tailwind CLI tool to process your CSS:

 ```bash
 npx tailwind build styles.css -o output.css